crashoverride777/swifty-ads/README.md

 ## Create AdMob account

-Sign up for an [AdMob account](https://admob.google.com/home/get-started/) and create your required adUnitIDs.
+Sign up for an [AdMob account](https://admob.google.com/home/get-started/) and create your required adUnitIDs for the types of ads you would like to display.

 ## Mediation